 But with only just finishing 4th grade, the workload and expectations aren't what they will be once he moves to middle school next year.

-His personality falls somewhere in between his brother and sister.
+His personality falls somewhere between his brother's and his sister's.

 Probably because he sees the benefit the most.